AraCho/phyngle/README.md

 ## <a id="10x"></a> False discovery rate estimation: 10x Cross validation
 Phyngle could estimate false discovery rate (FDR) by 10x cross validation.
-In cross validation, false positive CNV calls are derived from the [normal brai;n controls](https://www.ebi.ac.uk/ega/studies/EGAS00001002185) which randomly selected 10% were used as the test sets and the remaining 90% were used for training.
+In cross validation, false positive CNV calls are derived from the [normal brain controls](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE67835) which randomly selected 10% were used as the test sets and the remaining 90% were used for training.

 ### Requirement
   * beanplot (R package)